aplteam/Cider/docs/Cider-API-Reference.md

 The right argument must be either a simple character vector or a nested vector of character vectors.

-The projects can be specified as fully qualified namespace names, as aliase or as project paths, or a mixture of those.
+The projects can be specified as fully qualified namespace names, as aliase or as project paths, or a mixture of them.

 The optional left argument is relevant only for test cases.